"He drowns in his dreams, an exquisite extreme I know

 - Miguel Caballero Rojo in Tekken 6 is the black sheep of his family who keeps on picking fights, arguing mostly with his parents, and running away from home at an early age.
 But in all this, he has a soft spot for his sister.

 - Squall Leonheart from Final Fantasy VIII is a handsome loner who is plagued by a deeply troubled past and his inability to communicate with other people.
-While a genuine Wangst material, him being surrounded by quirky friends especially the Plucky Girl love interest causes him to come off as an Adorkable super soldier who facepalms and snarks a lot.
+He's also a schoolboy in a white tshirt and leather jacket, playing off the stereotypical appearance of this type.
+While genuine Wangst material, him being surrounded by quirky friends especially the Plucky Girl love interest causes him to come off as an Adorkable super soldier who facepalms and snarks a lot.
 That, and he has a tendency to show his actual cares toward friends as he develops more as a person, usually through monologues.